 Part 9, Division 1, Section 169 of the Heritage Act 2017 (Vic) provides for the declaration of the WHEA by the Governor in Council on the recommendation of the Minister.
-On 11 October 2007 the WHEA surrounding the REB & Carlton Gardens was declared and gazetted.
+The original the WHEA surrounding the REB & Carlton Gardens was declared and gazetted on 11 October 2007.
+On 28 July, 2022, a revised and expanded WHEA boundary was formally declared and gazetted.